NishantSachdev/Portfolio-Optimization/README.md

 The application then plots the efficient frontier and the optimal portfolio and saves it at `output/scatter_plot.png`.

-The application logs the progress of the portfolio generation simulations.
+The application logs the progress of the portfolio generation simulations while execution.
+This helps keep track of the completion progress for when a very high number of iterations are to be generated.

 -------------------------------------------------------------------------
 ### Use Case